MaciejFigat/MERN_SocksShop/backend/README.md

 2. I pass it in Route and then it will have access to props ``<Route render={({ history }) => <SearchBox history={history} />} />``

 ## Pagination
 _backend:_
-1. productController -> in getProducts:
+1. productController -> in getProducts: const pageSize = 10 - amount of products on a page

 const pageSize = 2
 const page = Number(req.query.pageNumber) || 1